feifei1002/energy-visualisation/README.md

 **Provide details and links to learning resources – which would help the team onboard a new developer.
 This should include an example application that you will have begun development onin class sessions between weeks 4 and 6:**

+Good MERN Tutorial: https://blog.logrocket.com/mern-stack-tutorial/ I used vite to create the react app but the principles are good.

+React Beginner Tutorial: https://www.youtube.com/watch?v=SqcY0GlETPk kind of similar to what Nathan taught in class.